 Branding, Marketing & Company Culture

-GoDaddy has built their brand with odd market positioning and weird “talk about me” ad campaigns.
+GoDaddy has built its brand with odd market positioning and weird “talk about me” ad campaigns.

-GoDaddy has recently sanitized their site and said that their 2017 Super Bowl commercial would not revolve around sex.
+GoDaddy has recently sanitized its site and said that its 2017 Super Bowl commercial would not revolve around sex.
 Their new campaign is to be the “champion of small business.”

 However, they still want to maintain their “edgy” brand.
-That’s all an improvement, but I’m still wary of companies who do tons of interruption-style advertising over focusing on product.
+That’s all an improvement, but I’m still wary of companies who do tons of interruption-style advertising over-focusing on their product.